Hang gliding late 1970s and early 1980s

 While I completed a Higher National Diploma in computing in 1979 and started work as a programmer for a defence electronics company in Surrey, Roly the sailmaker traveled to California where he visited Wills Wing in Orange County.
 He says he wished he had worked for them, but he was offered a job at the rival manufacturer Delta Wing (founded by Australian pioneer Bill Bennett).
 While there he visited Roger P, formerly of Kestrel Kites, Poole, Dorset, for whom he worked as sailmaker in the mid 1970s.
 Possibly because Britain did not provide opportunities for such go-ahead individuals as Roger, he emigrated to the USA.

-Roly’s time at Delta Wing did not work out.
+Roly’s bid for stardom in California did not work out.
 After three months, he returned home and joined Solar Wings, which became one of the world’s foremost hang glider manufacturers.

 Notice the modified wording in the windscreen visor of Roly’s Morris 1000 and its increased wear and tear by this time, partly resulting from several trips delivering hang gliders from Britain to Spain.